Outdoor Adventure Activities

 In summer the pool is great for cooling off.
 Water based activities for children require supervision by the parents or supervision by a person with a Pool Lifeguard Certificate or equivalent if parents are not on site / available.

 Several families with school aged children are involved in running Allambee Camp.
-During school holidays we all want to give our children special opportunities such as visiting new places, making new friends and doing fun activities.
-Our program “From Families to Families” offers your children just that.
-Join in, participate in fun & challenging outdoor adventure activities, come on excursions with us, meet local & international students and enjoy being part of our camp community.
-We do believe our programs are age appropriate for children between 8-14 years.
+During school holidays we all want to give our children special opportunities such as making new friends and doing fun activities.
+Our summer & winter school holiday program offers your children just that.
+The get to participate in fun & challenging outdoor adventure activities while being part of our camp community.
+We believe our programs are age appropriate for children between 8-14 years.

 If your stay extends over several days and you would like to do an excursion, please explore the attractions in our region listed below.
 These attractions can also be visited on the way to / from Allambee Camp via a short detour.